eduardo-vidals/Algorithms-Part-I/Week_02.Queues/README.md

 # Queues
-This is my solution to the Queues Assignment.e
+This is my solution to the Queues Assignment.

 ## Summary
 The goal of this assignment is to implement elementary data structures using arrays and linked lists, and to introduce generics and iterators.